Liberty vs. UMass NCAA Football Odds, Plays and Insights | October 30, 2021

 UMass Stats and Trends

-- UMass has played seven games, with three wins against the spread.

-- This year, the Minutemen have just one against the spread win in three games as an underdog of 36 points or more.
+- The Minutemen have been underdogs by 36 points or more three times this season and covered the spread once.

-- UMass' games this year have eclipsed the over/under four times in seven opportunities (57.1%).
+- UMass' games this season have gone over the total in four out of seven opportunities (57.1%).

-- When UMass records more than 17.9 points, it is 3-0 against the spread and 1-2 overall.
+- When UMass puts up more than 17.9 points, it is 3-0 against the spread and 1-2 overall.

-- UMass is 3-0 against the spread and 1-2 overall when the team totals more than 302.0 yards.
+- When UMass picks up more than 302 yards, the team is 3-0 against the spread and 1-2 overall.

-- This year the Minutemen have turned the ball over 13 times, five more than the Flames' takeaways (8).
+- The Minutemen have turned the ball over 13 times this season, five more turnovers than the Flames have forced (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.